 Grass and Heat Stress

-Mow early and less often.
-Mow less frequently and cut early in the day, or hold out until the sun begins to go down.
-Freshly cut grass is more likely to sustain damage in the hot sun, and keeping the lawn cool will cut down on those brown spots.
+Mowing less frequently and earlier in the day, or as the sun goes down, helps with summer drought conditions too.
+Freshly cut grass is more likely to sustain damage in the hot sun, so mowing when it's cool will cut down on brown spots.